google/gvisor/content/docs/architecture_guide/security.md

 kernel and user space support code.
 For example, device emulation code in the host kernel (e.g. APIC) or optimizations (e.g. vhost) can be more complex than a simple system call, and exploits carry the same risks.
-Similarly, the user space support code is frequently unsandboxed and exploits, while rare, may allowed unfettered access to the system.
+Similarly, the user space support code is frequently unsandboxed, and exploits, while rare, may allow unfettered access to the system.

 Some platforms leverage the same virtualization hardware as VMs in order to